 One day in the early 1960’s I came home to find that while I was in school my grandmother had been whisked away in an ambulance and taken to a mental hospital.
 The news followed several unsettling days, days of half heard whispered adult conversations, days when my grandmother kept to her room and my mother placed her meals on a tray outside the door.
-I learned a phrase I only half understood, paranoid delusions, but somehow I knew it meant she had gone mad.
+I learned a phrase I only half understood, paranoid delusions, but somehow I knew it meant my grandmother had gone mad.

 It all started one evening when our neighbor came to the door.
 I was doing homework in the kitchen and overheard the conversation.
 She explained that she waited until my grandmother would be in bed; she had to tell my parents what happened that morning while my mother was out at the shops.
 Nanny, as we called her, had come to the neighbor’s door, pale and trembling.
 She said she knew her granddaughters, my sister and I, were prisoners in that house, she could hear us crying through the wall.
 She knew my mother was hiding us there intending to take us away to Belgium, my mother’s home country.
 She couldn’t be calmed by the neighbor’s assurances that this just wasn’t true, but she submitted to being led home.